This Pop Star Was So Close To Playing Gandalf In

 However, before you begin typing in "David Bowie's Lord of the Rings audition tape" into Google, you should know that the pop star never read for the part.
 According to Hubbard, he never had time to audition — the conversation about the role took place at a CAA New Year's party in which Bowie was performing.
 Having zero time to audition clearly didn't bode too well for Bowie having the time to actually star in the movies.

-Ian McKellen did a marvelous job at portraying J.R.R.
+Ian McKellen did a marvellous job at portraying J.R.R.
 Tolkien's wizard, so we can't complain too much.
 Still, I'd have given anything to see Bowie rocking that beard.

 According to Lord of the Rings casting director Amy Hubbard, who worked on all the movies in the series, Bowie was initially offered the role of the wizard.
 Speaking to the Huffington Post, she states that it was a dream of Jackson's to get Bowie in on the films: